WESTERN AUSTRALIA SOUTHWEST 13 days

 DAY 6

-• Depart Rottnest Island by ferry back to Fermantle and continue to Bunbury.
+• Depart Rottnest Island by ferry back to Fremantle and continue to Bunbury.

-• Stop at the Bunbury Discovery Centre - a dolphin center in the bay with over 100 dolphins, best seen in the morning.
+• Stop at the Dolphin Discovery Centre - a dolphin centre in the bay where many dolphins gather, best seen in the morning.

-• Best time to visit is early-November to March.
+• The best time to visit is from early November to March.

 • Tip: If staying at Smiths Beach Resort, stop in Dunsborough between Bunbury and Yallingup — it’s 10 minutes from Yallingup with excellent supermarkets and delis to stock local Margaret River wine and cheese.